cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/src/main/java/uk/ac/cam/cares/jps/base/timeseries/README.md

 Key properties of the **`TimeSeriesClient`** class:
 * Interact with KG and RDB to (permanently) store or retrieve time series data
 * Relies on `TimeSeriesSPARQL` to interact with KG
-* Relies on `TimeSeriesRDBClient` to interact with RDB
+* Relies on `TimeSeriesRDBClient` or `TimeSeriesRDBClientWithReducedTables` to interact with RDB

 Both classes support a time series to consist of several individual (but related) measures, which share the same time column.
 Any generic Java types (e.g. date time, integer, double etc.) are supported and a robust mapping between any dataIRI (stored in KG) and the respective values (stored in RDB) is ensured.
 Initialising any new time series using the `TimeSeriesClient` creates all required relationships in the KG as well as corresponding table(s) in the RDB.
 Adding or deleting time series data only adds or deletes data points in the RDB.
 Deleting time series via the `TimeSeriesClient` deletes all associated relationships from the KG as well as corresponding table(s) in the RDB.
 Detailed descriptions of particular functions are provided in the respective docstrings.